-Although not as feature rich as some of the other connected scales, at less than $60 the Xiaomi scale sells at about half the price of leading brands.
+Although not as feature rich as some of the other connected scales, the Xiaomi scale sells at about half the price of the leading brands.

 The device tracks weight and BMI, and connects via Bluetooth to Xiaomi’s Mi Fit iOS and Android apps, so you can track your weight over time.
 It is capable of managing the weight of up to 16 people with its app, so its suitable for the whole family.

 There are 161 LEDs which light up to show your weight.
 The overall body of the scale has a smooth design and round edges, and is protected by tempered glass panels.
 The display itself is embedded into the body.

 This is a great product, especially when you factor in the low price.

 The Polar Balance scale features a large display, to ensure that the digits are easily readable, and a splash-proof glass design.
 The scale provides you with your weight and BMI, and can be used by up to 10 different people.
 The biggest selling point of this device though, is the software.

 Once you have customised the settings, the app and web service will provide you with motivational guidance on how to reach your daily activity goal.
 The app works on the basis that 60% of the excess calories should be cut from your diet and 40% should be burned with activity.

 Daily activities such as steps, distance and calories are recorded from one of Polar’s fitness trackers (if you own one), and the food intake you will need to record manually.
 A interesting aspect is the beautifully designed Weight Loss Speedometer.
 A graphic that visually shows how close you are to reaching your weight goals.